 The ship that surrendered to them was a Japanese navy command ship.

 They had messages wishing them good luck written on them from the towns people.

 My son Warren had this framed.

 |In this photo and the one above, the base commander at Hollandia meets with the |

 Japanese naval commanders that had just surrendered.

-We lived in a duplex, and in the other side was Josephine French and her daughter, Nancy Kathleen, who was my age, as well.
+We lived in a one room duplex, and in the other unit was Josephine French and her daughter, Nancy Kathleen, who was my age, as well.
 Her husband was in the army, fighting in Europe, so we had quite a community of people waiting for their loved ones to come home from the war.